v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

         def get_modes( self ):
             return self.modes

+        def get_shortcut( self ):
+            return self.shortcut

 The different types of actions share a number of method names, but with a different signature:

-  - :meth:`run` is called inside the GUI thread when the action is triggered, the default behavior is to pop up a progress bar and fire :meth:`model_run`
+  - :meth:`gui_run` is called inside the GUI thread when the action is triggered, the default behavior is to pop up a progress bar and fire :meth:`model_run`